A Schematic Definition of Quantum Polynomial Time Computability: Proof of the Key Lemma

 \section{Proof of the Key Lemma}

-To complete the proof of Theorem \ref{theorem:character}, we still need to prove the key lemma, Lemma \ref{lemma:second-part}.
-This section intends to provide the desired proof of the lemma.
-Our proof is inspired by a result of Yao \cite{Yao93}, who demonstrated a quantum-circuit simulation of a given QTM.
+To complete the proof of Theorem \ref{theorem:character}, we need to prove the key lemma, Lemma \ref{lemma:second-part}.
+This section intends to provide the lemma's desired proof.
+Our proof is inspired by a result of Yao \cite{Yao93}, who demonstrated a quantum-circuit simulation of a QTM.